humbleafrica-zz/mycookbook/README.md

 ## PROJECT THESIS

-I decided create a webpage under the guise
+I decided create a webpage under the name of teh recipe diary.
+The idea was to get most of the project
 ## REASONING

 It will qualify the following categories in the assignment brief